 What an impressive ceremony it was for me, a non-Mason at the time, to witness the pomp and circumstance of the installation ceremony.
 Thousand Oaks had never seen such an event with all the officers in tuxedos and their ladies in beautiful dresses, jewelry and fur coats.
 It was soon there afterward, that I submitted my application for membership.

 During the time the Lodge was forming, the following Masonic affiliated groups were also being formed: Conejo Valley Chapter No. 632, Order of Eastern Star, Bethel No. 324, International Order of Job’s Daughters, Conejo Valley Assembly No. 218, International Order of Rainbow for Girls, and Conejo Valley Chapter, Order of DeMolay.
 All are currently active, except the Rainbow for Girls Assembly.
 The Conejo Valley Shrine Club was formed with many of the early members of the Lodge participating.
-Later, the Westlake Village Shrine Cluve was formed and after a few years, the two clubs merged and we now have the Conejo-Westlake Shrine Club active the the valley.
+Later, the Westlake Village Shrine Club was formed and after a few years, the two clubs merged and the Conejo-Westlake Shrine Club was active the the valley for some time.
 In 1986, the local High 12 Cluve received a charter and is very active in encouraging members of the Craft living in the area to join and participate in Conejo Valley Lodge.
 In May, 1982, Conejo St. John Council, The Allied Masonic Degrees, received dispensation to form the Council.
 It’s primary function is to research Masonic subjects and present papers to the members of the Council.

 Through the years of the Lodge and it’s affiliated organizations have been involved in many community activities.
 The Masonic fraternity participates with a float in the annual parade for Conejo Valley Days, the largest community participation event in the city.
 Members of the Lodge participate on several of the event committees and the Job’s Daughters and Eastern Star usually participate with food booths on the midway, selling chocolate covered strawberries and elephant ears.